Helmut Recknagel

 Helmut Recknagel (born 20 March 1937 in Steinbach-Hallenberg) is an East German former ski jumper who was active in the late 1950s and early 1960s.

 He earned a gold medal at the 1960 Winter Olympics in ski jumping and also won the Holmenkollen ski festival ski jumping competition twice (1957 and 1960).
+Recknagel was the first non-Skandinavian to have won the traditional contest.
 At the FIS Nordic World Ski Championships, he won three medals: a bronze in 1958 and two medals in 1962, a gold in the individual large hill and a bronze in the individual normal hill.
 For his ski jumping efforts, Recknagel was awarded the Holmenkollen medal in 1960 (shared with Sixten Jernberg, Sverre Stensheim, and Tormod Knutsen).
-He was the first German to win the Holmenkollen medal.
+He was the first German to win the award.
+Recknagel was furthermore the first athlete to have won the Four Hills Tournament three times and the first to have won five single competitions at this event.

+After the end of his career, Recknagel, who was originally a tool and die maker, studied veterinary medicine and obtained one's doctorate in 1973.
+From 1974 until the end of the GDR he worked in public administration as a veterinarian and controller of hygiene and food.
+In 1996 Recknagel found a company for assistive technology in Berlin.